BennyJW/prefect2-docker-gce/README.md

 Create a bucket in GCS.
 Go to bucket permissions and add Storage Admin Access for the Service Account created above.

 Go to the Prefect UI and add a new GCS block.
 Give your block a name.
-Copy in the service account keyfile as a JSON string.
+Put in the service account keyfile as a JSON string.
+Copy the name into the YAML under PREFECT_GCS_BLOCK_NAME.

 ## Google Cloud Artifact Repository